Finding Hope and Joy in Paris

 Being on the other side of anger

-Having attended to your anger you, you will be able to create a positive path forward.
+Having attended to your anger you will be able to create a positive path forward.

 Whether that is having a meaningful and constructive conversation, initiating a new way of interacting with someone, feeling clearer about your feelings and reactions, being able to forgive someone, or feeling able to release the anger completely, you will have new tools available for the next occasion when anger appears.